-- Help students re-engage with their curriculum by helping them recognise their barriers to learning and giving them strategies to succeed in the classroom. - Provide a safe place for our most vulnerable students in particular those with acute SEMH needs.
+- Help students re-engage with their curriculum by helping them recognise their barriers to learning and giving them strategies to succeed in the classroom. - Provide a safe place for our most vulnerable students in particular those with acute SEMH needs. - Provide a safe place for our students to socialise and interact with LSAs, during social times. - Host meetings for students who require re-integration to mainstream due to EBSNA.

-Students may also be referred to the Hive for the following reasons:
+Students may also be referred to the support room for the following reasons:

-- Vulnerable students who may struggle to access lessons due to safeguarding/family circumstances or those who may be disapplied from subjects, to work on relevant curriculum tasks with the support of the SENDCo. - The support room may be used by students who have accessibility and medical issues to lessons which will allow them to complete work, provided by their subject teacher, to be completed.
+- Vulnerable students who may struggle to access lessons due to safeguarding/family circumstances or those who may be disapplied from subjects, to work on relevant curriculum tasks with the support of the SENDCo and LSAs. - The support room may be used by students who have accessibility and medical issues to lessons which will allow them to complete work, provided by their subject teacher, to be completed.